Property: Thomas Hobbes (17th century)

 The principal writings of Thomas Hobbes appeared between 1640 and 1651—during and immediately following the war between forces loyal to King Charles I and those loyal to Parliament.
 In his own words, Hobbes' reflection began with the idea of "giving to every man his own," a phrase he drew from the writings of Cicero.
 But he wondered: How can anybody call anything his own?
-He concluded: My own can only truly be mine if there is one unambiguously strongest power in the realm, and that power treats it as mine, protecting its status as such.

 James Harrington (17th century)

 A contemporary of Hobbes, James Harrington, reacted to the same tumult differently: he considered property natural but not inevitable.
 The author of "Oceana," he may have been the first political theorist to postulate that political power is a consequence, not the cause, of the distribution of property.
 He said that the worst possible situation is when the commoners have half a nation's property, with the crown and nobility holding the other half—a circumstance fraught with instability and violence.
 He suggested a much better situation (a stable republic) would exist once the commoners own most property.

 In later years, the ranks of Harrington's admirers included American revolutionary and founder John Adams.